National Conference of State Legislatures: Policy positions

 In the most general terms, NCSL works to enhance the role of states in the federal system.
 NCSL opposes unfunded federal mandates and federal preemption of state authority, providing state legislatures with the flexibility to implement policy solutions.

 NCSL supports enactment of the Main Street Fairness Act, which would simplify existing sales tax collection laws.
 The Act would grant states the authority to require all sellers, including online merchants, to collect sales and use taxes, generating billions of dollars of tax revenue for state governments.

 NCSL also supports the SAFE Banking Act, which would facilitate access to banking and financial services for the legalized cannabis industry.

+Inaccurate Voter ID Study

+In 2025 the NCSL website published at summary of state voter ID rules (updated April 2024).
+In a diagram of the United States, NCSL incorrrectly states for Minnesota: "No document required to vote".
+The section "Table 1: Voter Identification Laws In Force in 2025" does not list Minnesota.

+The Minnesota Secretary of State's website outlines voter ID registration requirements, including photo ID and other alternatives that establish identity and residence.
+The Secretary of State's office is responsible for elections, including documentation and training of election judges who register voters and control access to ballots on election day.

+The false NCSL claim was referenced by the Minnesota Star Tribune in coverage of the 2026 primary election: "Thirty-six states requires some form of ID for in-person voting, according to the National Conference of State Legislatures, some stricter than others.
+Minnesota is not among them."

 Professional staff associations

 The organization runs nine professional staff associations.

 American Society of Legislative Clerks and Secretaries

 The American Society of Legislative Clerks and Secretaries (ASLCS) was founded in 1943 to improve legislative administration, and to establish better communication between clerks and secretaries throughout the United States and its territories.
 In 1974, ASLCS joined with several state legislative groups to form the National Conference of State Legislatures (NCSL).
 The society includes an active membership of more than four hundred principal clerks, secretaries, and legislative support staff.